dao0dao/CourtReservationSystem/README.md

 2. Start backend server
 3. If you want use production version type `localhost:3000` in the browser
 4. If you want use develop version type `ng serve` in `<project name>/frontend` terminal.
 After compiling type `localhost:4200` in the browser
+5. At first lunch there is no schedule- table in backend does'nt created.
+You should change destination and move back, now everything should be ok- tabel in backend should be created.